 Investment portfolio shall be designed with the objective of attaining a market rate of return throughout budgetary and economic cycles, taking into account the investment risk constraints and liquidity needs.
-Return on investment is of least importance compared to the safety and liquidity objectives as described.
+Return on investment is of least importance compared to the safety and liquidity objectives as described above.
+The portfolios will be managed using a total return strategy (which includes both realized and unrealized gains and losses in the portfolio).
+This total return strategy seeks to increase the value of the portfolio through reinvestment of income and capital gains.
 The core of investments is limited to relatively low risk securities in anticipation of earning a fair return relative to the risk being assumed.
+Despite this, the Finance Staff or Investment Advisor may trade to recognize loss from time to time to achieve a perceived relative value based on its potential to enhance the total return of the portfolio.